Last Updated: 17.10.2023

 To break it down more for you, the wet or “rainy” season in Costa Rica is from May until mid-November.
 During this time the waves tend to be bigger and more consistent, making it perfectly fine for beginners but perhaps a little limiting when it comes to the variety of surf breaks you can paddle out to.
 If you want to learn to surf in Costa Rica and maximize your time in the water, the dry season will produce waves that are a little more friendly in terms of size, but with hotter weather and less rain to cool you down.
 Either way, you’re going to score some fun surf.

 Unlike some Central American countries, you can fly to San Jose directly from Europe.
-So if you’re planning on learning to surf in Costa Rica and hail for the Old World, you’ll be happy to know that it’s actually pretty accessible.
+So, if you’re planning on learning to surf in Costa Rica and hail for the Old World, you’ll be happy to know that it’s actually pretty accessible.

 Iberia, for example, flies directly to the country’s capital from Madrid, as does Air France from Paris, KLM from Amsterdam and British Airways from London with a total flight time that averages about 11 hours.
 If you can’t find a direct flight though there are also plenty of other airlines that fly from Europe to Panama City.
 Which is then only a quick 1 hour and 15-minute fly into San Jose and the learn to surf experience you’ve been dreaming of.

-You’ll learn to live the Pura Vida life
+9. Live the Pura Vida life

 You may have heard before that local Costa Ricans are a gregarious bunch.
 Always up for a laugh and some fun in the sun, their positive outlook on life is underlined by the concept of Pura Vida, which roughly translates to ‘Pure life’ or ‘Simple life’.